yetanalytics/xapi-post-client/README.md

 The library includes the function `post-statement` with the parameters `(post-statement endpoint key secret statement)`

-`Endpoint`: The URI of the LRS including the host and the port. "/statements" is automatically added to the end of the endpoint.
+`endpoint`: The URI of the LRS including the host and the port. "/statements" is automatically added to the end of the endpoint.

-`Key` and `Secret`: The Key and Secret to the specified LRS.
+`key` and `secret`: The key and secret to the specified LRS.

-`Statement`: The EDN formatted xAPI statement to POST
+`statement`: The EDN formatted xAPI statement to POST

 Note: When there are no errors thrown, `post-statement` returns a list of ID of the inserted statement